rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 - [ ] Once it opens the file, you will see two columns of numerical data in the lower portion of the screen.
 Check that 'Exposure Time(s):' and 'Bottom Exposure Time(s):' match the numbers corresponding to your printer/resin in the excel spreadsheet above.
 - [ ] If the numbers in Chitubox differ from the spreadsheet, double-click the number to change and type the value obtained from the spreadsheet.
 - [ ] Click the 'Save' button and call the file '__My-Rook.ctb'.
 Safely eject the USB stick from your computer.
-- [ ] Inspect the build plate surface and ensure it is free of any debris.
+- [ ] Inspect the build-plate surface and ensure it is free of any debris.
 Give it a good wipe down with IPA and a lint-free cloth.
-Ensure the build plate a firmly secured by snugging the black rotary knob.
+Ensure the build-plate a firmly secured by snugging the black rotary knob.
 - [ ] Inspect the FEP film on the bottom of the resin vat.
 Make sure it is clean and clear, free of any holes, deep dents, and deep scratches.
 Ensure the resin vat is secured by snugging the two vat screws.
 - [ ] Identify the max file line in the resin vat.
 Pour your prepared resin into the vat, filling it halfway - to a level between the FEP film and the max fill line.
 If any air bubbles exist, wait a few minutes for them to dissipate.
 - [ ] Plug the USB stick in to your printer, select the '__My-Rook.ctb', and commence the print.

-A successful test print with a known-good model will confirm that your printer works as it should and that you have precisely leveled your build plate and your FEP tension is correct.
+A successful test print with a known-good model will confirm that your printer works as it should and that you have precisely leveled your build-plate and your FEP tension is correct.
 It is also inevitable that sooner or later, a print will fail.
 A failed print will often leave small, partially cured resin pieces floating in the vat or hard cured resin stuck to the FEP.
 For subsequent prints to have the highest success rate, the resin vat must be cleaned and cleared of debris.
 Although it is not required, it is good practice to inspect and clean the vat after every print.

 **I'm about to start a print, but the touchscreen shows a filename highlighted in red?**